 It can be many things, but in this case it is just a basic blend of dried herbs with a quality olive oil and a crusty bread for dipping.
 It is honestly one of the easiest and also most popular recipes I make.
 It is a wildly easy recipe and perfect for quick appetizer.

 A nice crusty bread, Italian, French or even crostini are also delicious to pair with this garlic herb combo.
-Some folks even like it with chopped vegetables like carrot sticks, celery and bell pepper strips.
+Some folks even like it with chopped vegetables like carrot sticks, celery and bell pepper strips with a butter board or cream cheese board added on.

 What Else Can I Use It For?